balmainn/pretty-python-gdb-stack/README.md

 example\
 gdb ./simple_program -x ppgdb.py

-if gdb complains about auto-load safe-path not being enabled, add the following line to  your .gdbinit file. this file could be located in ~/.config/gdb/.gdbinit set auto-load safe-path /
+if gdb complains about auto-load safe-path not being enabled, add the following line to  your .gdbinit file. this file could be located in ~/.config/gdb/.gdbinit\
+set auto-load safe-path / \
+Though not doing this does not break anything

 # Commands
 'pwindow'